Master-Mabaoguo/zhchen.github.io/content/authors/admin/_index.md

 My research interests focus on data mining and analysis, machine learning, energy & environmental economics, and AI for science.
 At HKUST(GZ), I aim to further explore the intersection of AI and environmental science, particularly in the context of sustainable agriculture.

 In addition to my academic pursuits, I enjoy riding, tennis, and doing volunteer work.
-I believe that a balanced life is essential for sustained academic excellence, and I try to find time for my hobbies whenever possible.
-I am always open to communication and collaboration.
+I believe that a balanced life is essential for sustained academic excellence.
+If you are interested in my work, please feel free to contact me.

 ### Research Interests
 - Data Mining and Analysis